JustinConway/azure-docs/articles/service-bus-messaging/service-bus-create-namespace-portal.md

 ---
 # Create a Service Bus namespace using the Azure portal

-A namespace is a scoping container for all messaging components.
+A namespace is a scoping container for all messaging components that is globally unique.
 Multiple queues and topics can reside within a single namespace, and namespaces often serve as application containers.
 There are two different ways to create a Service Bus namespace:

 1. Azure portal (this article)
 2. [Resource Manager templates][create-namespace-using-arm]